 iMedX work in the sector of health information and clinical documentation in the US.
 The company offers flexible part-time, full-time and weekend working patterns.
 Their remote working opportunities allow for virtual attendance at meetings too, so no trips to offices are required.

-At the time of writing there are openings for medical language specialists, and we’ve seen registrar positions come up recently too.
+At the time of writing the openings are coding related but we’ve seen medical language specialists and registrar positions come up recently too.

 Where: US Only.